Teanlouise/Shared-World-Frontend/README.md

 ### ProfileDetail
 - Shows the details of the selected profile in a card on the left and all the posts written by them on the right

-# Deploy
-- Originally to be deployed on app engine, however this was not the best option
-- Deployed on Google Firebase which is designed for frontend apps
-- Due to the api nature of this program and Django they could be deployed seperately
-- This structure provided greater effeciency and results then when running together locally